ArneBachmann/sos/README.md

 SOS supports three different file handling approaches that you may use to your liking, thus being able to mirror the file handling philosophies of different VCSs, including one new mode for super quick and easy version management.
 - **Simple mode** (default): All files are automatically committed and "tracked", but changes between branches/revisions will always be replayed in the life file tree (files will always be added or removed depending on operation)
-- **Tracking mode**: Only files that match certain file name tracking patterns are respected at `commit`, `update` and `branch` (just like SVN, Gitless, and Fossil do), requiring users to specifically add or remove files to a branch
+- **Tracking mode**: Only files that match certain file name tracking patterns are respected at `commit`, `update` and `branch` (just like SVN, gitless, and Fossil do), requiring users to specifically add or remove files to a branch
 - **Picky mode**: Each operation needs the explicit declaration of file name patterns to work on (like Git does).